awohns/ldgm_paper/README.md

 Where AFR, AMR, EAS, EUR, or SAS can be specified as "continent".

-If you intend to reinfer LD precision matrices, you must download the population data file:
+If you intend to reinfer LD precision matrices (code for doing this is in the `inferred_ldgms` directory), you must download the population data file:

 ```
 make pops_genos_ids
 ```

-To download all of this data (Warning, this is 43 GB) run:
+To download all of the data produced in this paper (Warning!
+This is 43 GB) run:

 ```
 cd data